Synchytrium endobioticum: Systematics

-Traditionally, Synchytrium endobioticum has been placed to the subgenus Mesochytrium, but it has been suggested that on the basis of the mode of germination it should be transferred to the subgenus Microsynchytrium.
+Traditionally, Synchytrium endobioticum has been placed to the subgenus Mesochytrium, but it has been suggested that, on the basis of the mode of germination, it should be transferred to the subgenus Microsynchytrium.
 It was first identified and studied by Vera Charles.

 The New Zealand scientist Kathleen Maisey Curtis also studied Synchytrium endobioticum for her doctoral thesis that, in 1919, resulted in her being recognised as producing groundbreaking research on the organism's pathology.

-At least 18 pathotypes of the fungus exist, most of them with quite limited ranges in Central Europe.
-The most widely distributed is the pathotype 1.
+At least 18 pathotypes of the fungus exist, most of which have quite limited ranges in Central Europe.
+The most widely distributed is pathotype 1.

 Morphology

 Like some other Chytridiales, Synchytrium endobioticum develops no mycelium.
 The fungus produces a thick walled structure known as a winter sporangium.
-It is 25-75 µm in diameter and contains 200-300 spores.
+It is 25-75 μm in diameter and contains 200-300 spores.
 Sporangia are clustered into thin-walled sori.
-The motile life stage, zoospore is about 0,5 µm in diameter and has one posterior flagellum.
+The motile life stage, zoospore is about 0,5 μm in diameter and has one posterior flagellum.